 Skip to main content

-Below are summaries of the policies that apply to Appointment and End of Appointment of EHRA Non-Faculty employees at UNC-Chapel Hill.
-Click on “Go to Policy” to read full policy statements.
+Below are summaries of requirements that apply to Appointment and End of Appointment of EHRA Non-Faculty employees at UNC-Chapel Hill.
+Click the links for each subject to read about each requirement.

 The University strives to create a welcoming and safe environment for all individuals.
 Consistent with this goal, the University will not employ individuals or appoint unpaid affiliates with prior criminal convictions or driving records (when applicable) who are determined to pose an unacceptable safety risk to the University or its employees, students and visitors.